+In this 8-week,16-session online seminar, we will explore spiritual issues related to illness, suffering and healing, particularly the existential questions that challenge our belief systems and our images of God.
 A Christian might wonder, “Why would a loving god let this happen?” or “Is God punishing me?”
-An SBNR person (Spiritual But Not Religious) might ask, “What am I supposed to learn from this experience?”
-An atheist might question whether painful events are truly random, or if there is some deeper purpose to our challenges and losses.
+A person who identifies as spiritual but not religious (SBNR) might ask, “What am I supposed to learn from this experience?”
+An atheist might question whether painful events are truly random, or if there is some deeper purpose to our challenges and negative experiences.

-Take this seminar as part of the Certificate in Mental Health and Spirituality, or by itself to earn continuing education units (CEUs) as you learn how ritual and spiritual journey helps in the care of those with chronic illness.
+Take this seminar as part of the Certificate in Mental Health and Spirituality, or by itself to earn continuing education credits (CEs).

 Registration Fee: $895